DCC for Beginners

 It is not recommended that you solder all your joiners together.
 For more on what to solder, see the section on track wiring covering this topic.

-If you have a wye, a balloon track, or a track plan that loops back on itself, you will have a short circuit.
+If you have a wye, a balloon track, a turntable, a dogbone with a single or double crossover, an oval with a diagonal connection from side-to-side, or a track plan that loops back on itself, you will have a short circuit due to a reversing section.
 In order to deal with this situation, you will need some way to avoid the short circuit.
 This is accomplished by designating a section of track as the reversing section and you will usually need an automatic reverse section controller or simply call it a reverser.
 In addition to needing a reverser, you will need to use insulated joiners at both ends of your reversing section.

 If you have a turntable, you will also need a reverser.
 If you have a balloon track, you may be able to use a relay which is less expensive than a reverser.